dkozlovich/AdvertsWebProject/README.md

 - update their own adverts (change any parameters: advert's name, cost, section and content)
 - delete their own adverts
 - add and delete images to their own adverts
-- view all their adverts
+- view all their own adverts
-- communicate with other users (post messages in their own and in not their own adverts)
+- communicate with other users (write and read messages in their own adverts and in other users adverts)
 - logout

 **Admin** capability: